-One of Mountain View’s oldest neighborhoods, Monta Loma comprises a small area to the northwest of the downtown area.
-This is one of the most coveted neighborhoods in Mountain View in part because of the many beautiful ’50s-era homes, such as Eichlers, Mardells and Mackays, all of which define the “California Modern” style.
+One of Mountain View’s oldest neighborhoods, Monta Loma comprises a small area of approximately 1,008 households to the northwest of the downtown area.
+This is one of the most coveted neighborhoods in Mountain View in part because of the many beautiful ’50s-era homes, such as Eichlers, Mardells, and Mackays, all of which define the “California Modern” style.

 Access and Schools in Monta Loma